Chewy742/Java-Projects/Trees- Expression and AVL/README.md

 I've provided a very simple file called ```test.txt``` that you can use to test your program.
 I've also provided a file called ```output.txt``` which contains the correct output for the program on the ```test.txt``` file.
 I've also provided a much larger test file called ```frank.txt```.
 For the larger test file I will not be providing sample output.

-The TAs will test your code on a variety of additional test files.

-## Problem 3 - The Readme File

-Please fill in the STUDENTREADME.md file which should indicate exactly what files you are submitting, what problem they solve, and how to compile and run them.
-This is also a good place to tell us any assumptions or special issues associated with your submission.